This Title Speaks for Itself..

 DO Not Wear White during these Months..

-Earth tones are less Agitating..
+Earth Tones are LESS Agitating..

 Male Swans see ANYTHING White as a Territorial Threat.. and will REACT.